FlaggIgbo/kayak_triangle/README.md

 ## Troubleshooting

 - Stalling when pulling prices.
-Selenium can be a hit or miss, so just press command + C to skip over that step to the next
+Selenium can be a hit or miss, so just press command + C to skip over that step to the next by providing data manually.